 Why Manually Adjust a G-code Program?

-Sometimes, you might need to adjust a G-code program to improve how the machine works or to fix problems.
-Here are a few reasons why someone might want to manually adjust G-code:
+There are instances when you need to modify a tip g-code program for the machine to operate properly or if there are any problems with it.
+There are a few different reasons why you may want to manually adjust G-code:

 How to Manually Adjust G-code in C++

-To adjust a G-code program using C++, you need to write a C++ program that can read the G-code, make changes to it, and then save the adjusted code.
-Here’s a step-by-step guide on how this works:
+To adjust a G-code program/code in C++ you will have to write some kind of software that can read the raw Gcode, make changes, and store the changes code.
+Below is a step-by-step process on how this works:

-• Read the G-code File: First, your C++ program needs to read the original G-code file.
-This file contains all the instructions that the machine will follow.
-In C++, you can open the file and read it line by line to understand what each command does.
+- Step 1: Reading the G-Code Data File The very first step for your C++ program is to read the original G-Code file.
+These are the instructions that the machine will execute In C++, you can open the file and read it line by line to learn what each command is doing.

 #include <iostream>